-74 Compiled based on data provided by Fujitsu.
+78 Compiled based on data provided by Fujitsu.

-75 Software development platform services for hosting source code.
+79 Software development platform services for hosting source code.

-Table 4.8-1: Summary of OSS Community Participation Guidelines 76 Objective To clarify internal procedures, items to be observed by software developers, and the roles of relevant internal departments for submitting programs, etc. to OSS communities.
-Target In Fujitsu Group, the department that contributes programs and documents to the OSS community to reflect them in existing OSS, and related parties such as developers.
-Composition < Chapter 1: Applying to Join the OSS Community> Community assessment Are there any inconsistency in the license of the target OSS?
+Table 4.8-1: Summary of OSS Community Participation Guidelines80 To clarify internal procedures, items to be observed by software developers, and the roles of relevant Objective internal departments for submitting programs, etc. to OSS communities.
+In Fujitsu Group, the department that contributes programs and documents to the OSS community Target to reflect them in existing OSS, and related parties such as developers. < Chapter 1: Applying to Join the OSS Community> Community assessment Are there any inconsistency in the license of the target OSS?
 Are community activities active?
 Application procedure On the internal web, the application will be checked by the legal department and approval by the technical department.
-Operational decisions of the applying department The applying department decides on the submission destination, contributors, submission procedure.
-Chapter 2: Self-checking for Submitting a Program> Copyright Does it contain other companies' copyrighted material or OSS?
+Operational decisions of the applying department The applying department decides on the submission destination, contributors, submission procedure. < Chapter 2: Self-checking for Submitting a Program> Composition Copyright Does it contain other companies' copyrighted material or OSS?
 Confidential information Does it contain confidential information of the company or other companies?
 To add a function Is there any patent infringement?
 Is the function patentable?
-Submitsion management is the responsibility of the executive staff of the submitting department.
+Submission Submit according to procedures set by the department.
 Submission management is the responsibility of the executive staff of the submitting department.